vault27/Foundation/ise.md

 - 802.1X is a framework that controls who can connect to the network by requiring authentication at the moment a device plugs in or associates to Wi-Fi
 - Login before network access
 - Supplicant - PC
-- Authenticator - switch, AP
+- Authenticator - switch, AP - NAS
 - Authentication server - ISE
 - This standard defines using of Radius, EAP, EAPOL...
 - 802.1X itself does not define authentication — it only transports EAP methods